 - Ironically, "Rescue from Midnight Castle", the episode revision of the first special, actually cuts out the song "A Little Piece of Rainbow" from the special.

 - This Looks Like a Job for Aquaman: The Glass Princess did this for Shady.
-The writers were known to go out of their way to try to justify's Shady's existence.
-Over the course of the show, she is shown to be clumsy, terrible at sports, not all that bright, not very brave, and more of a place holder on whatever she was in than any actual help.
-Yet despite the presence of Gusty, Magic Star, and Megan, she's the one who saved the day.
+She is shown to be clumsy, terrible at sports, not all that bright, not very brave, and full of self-loathing, but she manages to come up with a plan to save the day.

 - To Be Continued: The multi-part episodes lack them in the Disney Channel / DVD versions.